csci110/csci110.github.io/1_StrangerHunt.md

 First we will create a valid but do-nothing game, just a background and a score board.

-- [ ] Open a web browser and go to https://c9.io
+- [ ] Open a web browser and go to https://repl.it
-- [ ] Login and open your csci110 personal workspace.
+- [ ] Login and open your Stranger Hunt repl (this assumes you already enrolled in the class and linked the first project)

-In the left margin you will notice a "Workspace" tab that contains a directory tree of the tutorials.
+In the left margin you will notice a "Workspace" tab that contains a directory tree of files in the current project.

-In the strangerhunt folder you should see some .png files, a .html file, and a .js file.
+You should see some .png files, an .html file, and a .js file.

 - [ ] Double click the StrangerHunt.js file and you will see this in the editor window